microsoft/WhatTheHack/060-ModernGitHubDev/Student/challenge02.md

-# Modern development and DevOps with GitHub: Writing code
+# Modern development and DevOps with GitHub: Add a feature to the existing application

 [< Previous](challenge01.md) - [Home](../readme.md) - [Next >](challenge03.md)